linode/docs/docs/tools-reference/linux-system-administration-basics.md

 The first command should show your short hostname, and the second should show your fully qualified domain name (FQDN).

-### Set the Timezone
+### Set the Time Zone

-When setting the timezone of your server, it may be best to use the timezone of the majority of your users.
-If you're unsure which timezone would be best, consider using universal coordinated time or UTC (i.e. Greenwich Mean Time).
+When setting the time zone of your server, it may be best to use the time zone of the majority of your users.
+If you're unsure which time zone would be best, consider using universal coordinated time or UTC (i.e., Greenwich Mean Time).

 By default, Linodes are set to Eastern Standard Time.
-The following process will set the timezone manually, though many operating systems provide simpler methods for changing timezones.
+The following process will set the time zone manually, though many operating systems provide simpler methods for changing time zones.
 To change the time zone manually, you must find the proper zone file in `/usr/share/zoneinfo/` and link that file to `/etc/localtime`.
 See the example below for common possibilities.
 All contents following the double hashes (`##`) are comments and should not be copied into your terminal.

     ln -sf /usr/share/zoneinfo/UTC /etc/localtime ## for Universal Coordinated Time